ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Biospecimen➞type](Biospecimen_type.md) - The type of Biospecimen.
      * [Sample➞type](Sample_type.md) - The type of sample.
      * [SequencingExperiment➞type](SequencingExperiment_type.md) - The type of sequencing experiment.
-     * [SequencingProtocol➞type](SequencingProtocol_type.md) - Name of the library_preparation Protocol (eg: mRNA-seq,Whole exome long-read sequencing etc).
+     * [SequencingProtocol➞type](SequencingProtocol_type.md) - Type of the sequencing Protocol (eg: mRNA-seq, Whole exome long-read sequencing etc).
      * [Study➞type](Study_type.md) - The type of Study.
 For example, 'Cancer Genomics', 'Epigenetics', 'Exome Sequencing'.
  * [types](types.md) - The types of an entity.
 Note: Not to be confused with rdf:type
      * [Dataset➞types](Dataset_types.md) - The type of a dataset.